alexander-moore/Thesis-Research/README.md

 ## Outline

-**Chapter 1: Introduction** Introduces machine learning, neural networks, survey statistics, and the pairwise significances of these fields to the research topic.
+**Chapter 1: Survey Statistics and Imputation** Introduces machine learning, neural networks, survey statistics, and the pairwise significances of these fields to the research topic.

-**Chapter 2: Methods** February 2019.
+**Chapter 2: Machine Learning and Neural Networks** Introduces machine learning building blocks such as fitting, bias-variance, and supervised learning.
+Neural networks discussed at length including mathematic fundamentals and properties relevant to study.

 **Chapter 3: Proof of Concept in Toy Data**: February 2019.